dougeby/IntuneDocs/intune/introduction-intune.md

 ### Next steps
 * Read about some of the [common ways to use Intune](common-scenarios.md).
-* Get familiar with the product [with a 30-day trial of Intune](/intune-classic/understand-explore/sign-up-for-30-day-trial-microsoft-intune).
+* Get familiar with the product [with a 30-day trial of Intune](free-trial-sign-up.md) ([Classic console](/intune-classic/understand-explore/sign-up-for-30-day-trial-microsoft-intune)).
 * Dive into the [technical requirements and capabilities](supported-devices-browsers.md) of Intune.